Mark Turner (musician): Style and influences

-Turner's sound is reminiscent of that of Warne Marsh, but he also has elements of John Coltrane in his playing.
-Turner has mentioned both Marsh and Coltrane as influences, and has used elements of both players' styles in his music.
+Turner's sound is reminiscent of that of Warne Marsh, also incorporating elements of John Coltrane in his playing; Turner has mentioned both Marsh and Coltrane as influences, and has used elements of both players' styles in his music.
 Turner's range extends into the high altissimo register.
 His improvised lines tend to span several octaves and contain great harmonic and rhythmic complexity.
 His compositions often make use of repeated patterns, odd-metered time signatures, and intervallic leaps.

 Turner states that his music is "unfolding like a narrative".
-Consequently, his 2014 album Lathe of Heaven is named after Ursula K. Le Guin's novel of the same title which is based on the idea of a world where the nature of reality keeps shifting.
+Accordingly, his 2014 album Lathe of Heaven is named after Ursula K. Le Guin's novel of the same title, which is based on the idea of a world where the nature of reality keeps shifting.